-Swansea University is the data controller and is committed to protecting the rights of students in line with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+Swansea University is the data controller and is committed to protecting the rights of students in line with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
 Swansea University has a Data Protection Officer who can be contacted through firstname.lastname@example.org

 This statement explains how the University handles and uses your personal information during your time as a student and after you graduate.
 The University is committed to protecting your information and being transparent about what information it holds.
 The University is registered as a Data Controller with the Information Commissioner’s Office (ICO) to process personal data.
 Reg no Z6102454.